Bagrada Bug, Painted Bug, Bagrada Hilaris (Burmeister) (Insecta: Hemiptera: Pentatomidae)

 Reed D, Palumbo JC, Perring TM, May C. 2013.
 "Bagrada hilaris (Hemiptera:Pentatomidae), an invasive stink bug attacking cole crops in the southwestern United States."
 Journal of Integrated Pest Management 4: C1–C7.

-Reed DA, Perring TM.
+Reed DA.
 2012.
-Bagrada bug: Biology, host range and effects on cole crops.
+Bagrada Bug (Bagrada hilaris): Serious Invasive Pest of Cole Crops and Mustard Greens.
 Center for Invasive Species Research.
 University of California, Riverside.
 (5 February, 2014)

 Singh H, Malik VS. 1993.
 "Biology of painted bug."
 Indian Journal of Agricultural Science 63: 672–674.